Today, we’re coming to you with a different type of post than we normally would.

 And if social media updates like this are successful enough to make it available to everyone…

-…we’ll follow up with a post to help you use it as part of your Facebook marketing strategy.
+…we’ll follow up with a post to help you use it when creating your Facebook marketing strategy.

 3. Pinterest is “TAG Brand Safety Certified”